-Course Code: MFI 848 Course Title: Financial Derivatives Semester: IV Course 7 Type: Elective course Credits:: 3 Home Programme(s):MBA ntch/Academic Year:(20 0-21)Admitted batch Course Leader:
+Course Code: MFI 848 Course Title: Financial Derivatives Semester: IV Course Type: Elective Credits:: 3 Home Programme(s):MBA Batch/Academic 21) Admitted batch Year:(20- Course Leader: M.S.V Prasad ·

 Financial Markets are the lifeblood of an economy and country.
 Since the financial deregulations in 1991, Indian economy has grown significantly and businesses have learnt and tapped the other sources of capital, than just bank loans.
 The Capital Markets course offers the basic foundation of Equities/ Stocks, upon which the Financial Derivatives markets are built upon.
 Those who plan to become financial analysts in organizations need to manage client funds more efficiently by hedging the financial risk exposure.
 Financial Derivative products are one of the effective tools for hedging financial risk.